CalebAllard/node-auth3-project/README.md

 ## Assignment

-Use Node.js, Express and Knex to build an API that provides _Authentication_ functionality using SQLite to store _User_ information.
+Use Node.js, Express and Knex to build an API that provides _Authentication_ functionality using SQLite to store _User_ information

 The user schema should include: `username`, `password` and `department`.
 The `department` should be a string used to group the users.
 No need for a `departments` table or setting up relationships.